Top 5 This Week

 The Gold Coast Hinterland

-Just 45 minutes from Surfers Paradise, the Gold Coast Hinterland is a revelation — ancient volcanic calderas now covered in subtropical and temperate rainforest, with dramatic waterfalls, spectacular lookouts, and an excellent food scene in the villages above the coastal plain.
-Springbrook National Park has the Natural Bridge (a rock arch formed by the waterfall that flows through it, with a small cave below that’s home to a glow-worm colony visible after dark) and the Best of All Lookout, which provides one of the most dramatic panoramic views on the Gold Coast.
-Purling Brook Falls (106 meters) in Springbrook is easily accessible and impressive after rain.
+Barely 45 minutes from Surfers Paradise, the Hinterland is the coast’s quiet counterpoint — ancient volcanic calderas now cloaked in subtropical and temperate rainforest, threaded with waterfalls, lookouts, and a surprisingly good food scene in the villages above the plain.
+Springbrook National Park holds the Natural Bridge, a rock arch carved by the stream that still falls through it, with a cave below sheltering a glow-worm colony best seen after dark, and the Best of All Lookout, one of the most far-reaching panoramas on the coast.
+Purling Brook Falls drops 106 metres in Springbrook and is at its most impressive after rain, reached by an easy circuit walk.

-Tamborine Mountain is the most visited hinterland destination — a plateau village with craft galleries, food producers, winery cellar doors, and the Tamborine Rainforest Skywalk (a 1.5km elevated walkway through the forest canopy).
-The drive up the mountain via the scenic Tamborine Mountain Road provides excellent views of the coast.
-Mount Warning (Wollumbin) in northern New South Wales, just south of the border, is the first point on mainland Australia to receive the sun each day — the summit climb (8.8km return, 4 hours) is rewarding but genuinely challenging.
+Tamborine Mountain is the most visited Hinterland stop — a plateau village of craft galleries, food producers, and winery cellar doors, plus the Tamborine Rainforest Skywalk, a 1.5-kilometre elevated walkway through the forest canopy.
+The climb up via the scenic Tamborine Mountain Road opens up wide views back to the coast.
+Across the border in northern New South Wales, Mount Warning (Wollumbin) is the first point on mainland Australia to catch the sunrise — though the summit track has been closed since 2020 out of respect for its significance to the Bundjalung people, so the peak is admired today from lookouts around its base rather than climbed.

-Purling Brook Falls lookout Gold Coast Hinterland Springbrook National Park Queensland rainforest waterfall
+Springbrook National Park rainforest valley from the Purling Brook Falls lookout Gold Coast Hinterland Queensland

-Purling Brook Falls from the lookout at Springbrook National Park — 30 minutes inland from Surfers Paradise, the Gold Coast Hinterland’s ancient volcanic rainforest harbours waterfalls, ancient Antarctic beech trees, and walking tracks entirely unlike the beach resort below
+The forested gorge below the Purling Brook Falls lookout in Springbrook National Park — barely half an hour inland from Surfers Paradise, the Gold Coast Hinterland’s ancient volcanic rainforest hides waterfalls, Antarctic beech trees, and walking tracks wholly unlike the beach resort below

 Food and Nightlife

-The Gold Coast food scene has improved dramatically over the past decade.
-Broadbeach is the best precinct for dining — a walkable stretch of restaurants including Kiyomi (contemporary Japanese at The Star Gold Coast), Mamasan Kitchen and Bar (South-East Asian), and Etsu Izakaya (Japanese, consistently excellent).
-The dining room at Burleigh Heads has become one of the Gold Coast’s most interesting food neighborhoods — Justin Lane (excellent wood-fired pizza), Borough Barista, and the Burleigh Pavilion (waterfront, great cocktails) are all worth visiting.
+The Gold Coast table has changed almost beyond recognition over the past decade.
+Broadbeach is the strongest dining precinct — a walkable run of restaurants that takes in Kiyomi (contemporary Japanese at The Star Gold Coast), Mamasan Kitchen and Bar (South-East Asian), and the consistently sharp Etsu Izakaya.
+Burleigh Heads has become the coast’s most interesting food neighbourhood — Justin Lane for wood-fired pizza, Borough Barista for coffee, and the waterfront Burleigh Pavilion for cocktails all reward a detour.

-The Gold Coast’s Saturday morning markets offer a good alternative — Burleigh Heads Market (second and fourth Sunday), Surfers Paradise Beachfront Markets (Wednesday, Friday, and Saturday evenings), and the Miami Marketta (Friday and Saturday evenings) are all worth exploring for street food and fresh produce.
+The markets are the other way to eat well here.
+Burleigh Heads Market (second and fourth Sunday), the Surfers Paradise Beachfront Markets (Wednesday, Friday, and Saturday evenings), and Miami Marketta (Friday and Saturday evenings) all turn out street food and fresh produce worth grazing through.

 When to Visit and Getting There

-The Gold Coast is most pleasant from April to October — warm sunshine, low humidity, and comfortable beach temperatures without the intense heat and occasional thunderstorms of the summer wet season.
-December and January are the busiest months with the highest accommodation prices; school holiday periods (June–July, September–October) are also crowded.
-The Gold Coast Airport (Coolangatta) is well-served by Jetstar, Virgin Australia, and Qantas from Sydney, Melbourne, Adelaide, and Brisbane; budget fares from Sydney can be as low as AUD $49 when booked in advance.
-The Gold Coast is also 1 hour south of Brisbane by car or the Airtrain to Helensvale connecting to the G:link light rail.
+For warm sun, low humidity, and comfortable beach temperatures, aim for April to October — the stretch that sidesteps the heat and afternoon thunderstorms of the summer wet season.
+December and January are the busiest and priciest months, and the school-holiday windows (June–July, September–October) draw crowds too.
+Gold Coast Airport (Coolangatta) is well served by Jetstar, Virgin Australia, and Qantas from Sydney, Melbourne, Adelaide, and Brisbane, with advance fares from Sydney sometimes dipping to around AUD $49.
+The coast also sits an hour south of Brisbane by car, or by Airtrain to Helensvale, where the G:link light rail takes over.

 Felipe Cota